 More info

-If you're an overseas manufacturer trying to break into the US market, you've probably already contacted distributors.
-Maybe you've even secured a few meetings.
+If you’re an overseas manufacturer trying to break into the US market, you’ve probably already contacted distributors.
+Maybe you’ve secured a few meetings.
 Strong product, competitive pricing, proven success in your home market—on paper, everything looks ready.

 But here’s what’s actually happening: your products sit in warehouses.
 Sales underperform projections.
 The distributors you worked so hard to find can’t articulate why American consumers should choose you over established brands.
 And you’re stuck wondering what went wrong when your product is objectively better.

-This plays out the same way every time.
 International brands—particularly from Korea, China, Japan, and Latin America—enter the US market with superior engineering, smarter features, and better pricing.
 Then they fail within 18 months because they sequenced market entry backwards.

 The problem isn’t your product.
 It’s that you’re solving for distribution before you’ve solved for positioning.